gecio/gecio.github.io/docs/_optimist/guided_tour/step21/index.en.md

 ![](attachments/04052019213.png)

 There are two options to start a VM.
-The first one is to click on the down arrow symbol next to *Edit Volume* as you can see in the picture above and click on *Launch as Instance*.
+The first option is to click on the down arrow symbol next to *Edit Volume* (as pictured above) and click on *Launch as Instance*.

 There will be a new overlay where you can choose the name (Instance Name) and the availability zone.
-Please use the same availability zone as for the image (*ix1*).
+Please use the same availability zone as previously used for the image (*ix1*).

 ![](attachments/04052019214.png)